jentery/engl425/index.md

 1. Horror as a genre of comics, including its depictions of monstrosity and relationship to dread.
 We may touch on LaValle's *Destroyer* here.
 2. Fantasy as a genre of comics, including its use of worldbuilding and conjecture.
 We may touch on Tillie Walden's *On a Sunbeam* here as well as Sloane Leong's *Prism Stalker*.
-3. What *Monstress* and its matriarchy are doing politically and aesthetically in the context of genre and American culture.
+3. What *Monstress*, its matriarchy, and its alternate history (1900s Asia) are doing politically and aesthetically in the context of genre and American culture.
 4. How *Monstress* also draws from manga, Westerns, and war comics.

 Our exercise for this step (conducted during our meeting on the 1st): Change the "shot" (perspective or camera) of a panel by "zooming" in on it and also "zooming" out on it.
 This should result in two new panels, both of which change the framing of the original panel.
-How does zooming shape feelings of horror and the sense of fantasy?
+How does zooming shape feelings of horror or a sense of fantasy?
 (Inspired by Eric Hayot and Patrick Welch.)

-Content warnings for *Monstress*: death, gore, torture, physical violence, sexual violence
+Content warnings for *Monstress*: death, gore, torture, ableism, racism, physical violence, sexual violence

 ## Step 8 (Mar.
 8): Meta Time